Ana-Niko-byte/zenlist/README.md

 ## Note: This application and its README is Work-In-Progress.

 # Zenlist
-The application is available for viewing [here]().
+The application is available for viewing [here](https://zenlist-b604919b54d1.herokuapp.com/).

 ## A Little Bit About Zenlist
-Zenlist is designed to provide a manageable and customisable way of organising and managing day-to-day tasks, based on a user's environmenta needs.
-Complete with organise-by-category functionality, time-tracking, alerts, and filters, zenlist is the all inclusive go-to for anyone who wishes to improve their time-management skills.
+Zenlist is designed to provide an easy and quick way of organising and managing day-to-day tasks in different environments.
+Complete with organise-by-environment functionality, time-tracking, and alerts for upcoming tasks, zenlist is the perfect go-to for anyone who wishes to improve their time-management skills and stay up to date on their day.

 # Business/Social Goals
-- Allow for organisation/categorisation of assets with a clear filtering system to make the platform easily accessible and understandable.
+- Allow for organisation/categorisation of assets in a clear system (user-created environments) to make the platform easily accessible and understandable.

 - Design the platform to be accessible for all ages (or at minimum for those over 12 years of age).

-- Set up email alerts for tasks approaching due date.
+- Set up a visual alert for tasks approaching due date.

+- Set up email alerts for personalised experiences and functional reminders.

+- Set up an email alert for registration.

 - As a certified Scrum Master II, spread knowledge of the scrum framework and explain how this framework benefits workplaces and personal time-management.
 Add links to relevant medias and opensource documents.